hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 ### Reset
 ![](https://cloud-j48wmzjac-hack-club-bot.vercel.app/43.webp)

-The bar or hash next to RESET means that it is active low, 0V will reset the MCU and it should be at 5V during normal operation.
-The SPST button here is JLCPCB's basic push button which connects RESET to ground when pressed.
+The bar on top of RESET means that it is active low, GND (0V) will reset the MCU and it should be at VCC (5V) during normal operation.
+The SPST button here is JLCPCB's basic push button which connects RESET to ground when pressed [Search: SW_SPST].

-The resistor R6 is a pull-up resistor, a high-resistance resistor that gently pulls the RESET pin HIGH without passing too much current through it.
+The resistor R6 [Search: R] is a pull-up resistor, a high-resistance resistor that gently pulls the RESET pin HIGH without passing too much current through it.
 This allows the switch to pull the RESET pin down without causing a short circuit, while preventing random noise from pulling RESET down.

 Labeling this wire as RESET connects it to the RESET *net*.
 If we place another RESET label somewhere else on this page, our ECAD tool will understand that these two points have to be connected, just like the GND and VCC nets.